 - The ecosystem may be huge with diverse regulatory requirements and different time frames (e.g. transaction types 1, 2 and 3, except remittance, generally do not require licenses; types 4 and 5 are usually subject to banking/NBFC regulations; type 6 is governed by security market regulations).

-- Specific IBF products will be offered to the public beyond the IBF Network, where fiat or other open cryptos will be the medium of transactions; but will eventually be replaced with IBFx, when the latter becomes a regulated open currency.
+- Specific IBF products will be offered to the public beyond the IBF Network, where fiat or other open cryptos will be the medium of transactions; but will eventually be supplemented with IBFx as an additional payment option.